NikTern/Coding-Quiz-/README.md

 # Coding-Quiz-
 A coding quiz featuring DOM manipulation, use of localstorage and repsonsiveness - made from scratch!

-# Password-Generator
-Coding quiz!
 Built using HTML, CSS, Javascript.

 ## Description